jackshiang1986/Python_Some-Reference-Codes/README.md

 # Python_Some Reference Codes

-In this notebook, some codes for useful and commonly used methods in Python are provided.
+In this repository, some reference codes for useful and commonly used methods in Python are provided.

+The following document is provided in this repository:
+  1. Some Codes for Common Python Methods.ipynb: Notebook for the reference codes